miguno/avro-gradle-plugin/README.md

     # (this is the same directory where Gradle will place all other compiled Java classes as well)
     build/classes/main/

-Note that ``gradle clean`` will not automatically delete files the ``generated-sources`` directory tree.
+Note that ``gradle clean`` will not automatically delete files under the ``generated-sources`` directory tree.
 You must do this manually if needed.

 # How to release the plugin